 Based on the Curaçao Civil Code, an employer is not permitted to make a distinction between men and women in the following scenarios, under penalty of nullity:

-If an employee believes he or she has been discriminated against, the burden of proof of such discrimination lies with the employee.
+If an employee believes they have been discriminated against, the burden of proof of such discrimination lies with the employee.

 With the exception of the procedure in which the dissolution of the employment agreement is requested, the decision of the Court of First Instance can be appealed, to the joint Court of Justice of Aruba, Curaçao, Saint Maarten and of Bonaire, Saint Eustatius and Saba.
 Ultimately, this decision can also be appealed to the highest instance, which is the Supreme Court in The Hague in the Netherlands.